|

 extension. i-fax.com always sends a .udt file

+when a transaction has been fully transferred.
 A number of strategies can be used to initiate the

 polling process.
 The strategy you chose will depend on the